-Course introduces study of human development.
-Content includes physical, intellectual, emotional and social growth from conception to death.
-Focus is on normal developmental stages and patterns of adjustment to differing life-time demands.
-Theories and principles of human development examined in light of contemporary research.
-Credit may not be earned in both PSY 211 and PSY 120.
+Course introduces the study of human development.
+Content includes neurobiological, physical, cognitive, social and emotional development of humans from conception through childhood, adolescence, adulthood and old age including end of life issues.
+Emphasizes normal developmental stages and patterns of adjustment to differing life-time demands.
+The theories and principles of human development are examined in light of contemporary research.

 Course explores biological, psychological and social aspects of human sexuality.
 Content includes sexual identity and effects of genetic, cultural and environmental influences on human relationships and behavior.

 Course examines the role that diversity and oppression play in our lives, in our communities and in society at large.
 Diversity issues in relation to culture, race, ethnicity, socioeconomic status, language background, sexuality, gender and disability will be addressed.
 The course will examine prejudices, personal biases, and stereotypes, and is designed to promote advocacy and the creation of a just society.

 Course introduces field of human services and human services theory.
 Content includes human problems in aging, child abuse, drug abuse, delinquency, mental retardation, criminal behavior, health, poverty, education and employment, and the organizations and agencies designed to alleviate such problems.
 Review of several intervention strategies also included.